 Approved grants are specific to the project as identified in the application, and grant funds are not transferable to other projects.
-Approval from Provincial Fuel Management Working Group will be required for any significant variation from the approved project.
+Approval from Strategic Wildfire Prevention Working Group will be required for any significant variation from the approved project.
 To propose changes to an approved project, approved applicants are required to submit:

-- Description of the new or revised activities and area (if applicable) - Description of new or revised expenditures - Written rationale for changes to activities and/or expenditures
+- Description of the new or revised activities - Description of new or revised proposed expenditures - Written rationale for changes to activities and/or expenditures